openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 ## draft-ietf-openpgp-pqc-07
 - Assign code points 30 - 34 for ML-DSA and SLH-DSA algorithms.
-- Align KEM combiner with LAMPS
+- Align KEM combiner with LAMPS.
-- Drop CCA-conversion of X25519/X448
+- Drop CCA-conversion of X25519/X448.
-- Switch to hedged variant also for SLH-DSA
+- Switch to hedged variant also for SLH-DSA.

+## draft-ietf-openpgp-pqc-08
+- Remove normative guidance in the migration considerations for selecting PQ(/T) keys.

 # Contributors